Nilashis707/Facial-Expression-Recognition/README.md

 For this project, I have tried to create a deep learning model that scans the human face and recognises their current mood.
 For some extra fun, I have used this neural network to play some good music, completely based on the mood predicted by the model.

+There is a separate python code for running the project, named as model_run.
+The neural network model has been saved as a json file and our model_run file imports the model as a json file everytime for further use.

+All the image preprocessing has been done in the model_run file.

+Dataset can be downloaded from here- https://www.kaggle.com/datasets/aadityasinghal/facial-expression-dataset

 Some demonstartions-